Prathyusha-Guduru/Computer-Vision-Projects/README.md

 # Computer-Vision-Projects :
-Fun projects built using openCV and dlib with Python.
+Fun random projects built using openCV and dlib with Python.
+*